hashicorp/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

     This can be useful for repos that don't have multiple configurations but require a working directory for some other reason.
 It's usually not what you want for true monorepos, since it queues unnecessary runs and slows down your ability to provision infrastructure.

--> **Note:** Trigger directories also apply to [speculative plans](./index.html#speculative-plans) on pull requests — Terraform Cloud won't queue plans for changes that aren't marked as relevant.
+### Error Handling for Run Triggers

--> **Error Handling:** Terraform Cloud retrieves the changed files for each push or pull request using your VCS provider's API.
+Terraform Cloud retrieves the changed files for each push or pull request using your VCS provider's API.
 If for some reason the list of changed files cannot be retrieved, or if it is too large to process, the default behaviour is to trigger runs on all attached workspaces.
 Should this happen, you may see several runs with state "Planned", due to the push resulting in no changes to infrastructure.

 ## VCS Branch